Stop Food Waste Challenge

 The Challenge is comprised of classroom curriculum and activities that track a school's food waste and charts progress towards achieving food waste prevention goals.
 Student "Green Team" monitors, teachers, custodians and nutrition services staff lead efforts that build awareness and engage the whole school in reducing the amount of food going to waste.

 On average, schools that participate in the Stop Food Waste Challenge show a 60 percent decrease in the amount of food sent to the landfill.
 Food is the #1 item sorted incorrectly at schools, which contaminates recycling and contributes harmful greenhouse gases into our atmosphere.

 How it Works

 Stop Food Waste Challenges work in tandem with the 4Rs Student Action Project.
-Learn more about the 4Rs Student Project and reach out to us at email@example.com to sign up.
+Learn more about the 4Rs Student Project.
 A StopWaste Schools Team liaison will work with each school to set up the Stop Food Waste Challenge.

 - Conduct a scientific waste audit investigation

 - Develop a school-wide recycling, composting or food waste prevention campaign to reduce waste